lockbox

 lockbox=(yes)

-mkpkg --lockbox
+mkpkg -b

-mkpkg --no-lockbox
+mkpkg -ib

-Disable lockbox even if lockbox=(yes) is set in the MAKEPKG.
+Disable lockbox even if lockbox=(yes) is set.

 Base Packages